Code-Institute-Submissions/sniclasj-just-tri-it_JanResub/README.md

 ## Features Left to Implement

-- xxx
+- I would like to develop the store into an eBay style store with ratings for Buyers/Sellers etc.
-- xxx
+- Customised Error Handling page.
-- xxx
+- Apply my own formatting to the allauth pages.

 # Technologies Used